marmelab/react-admin/docs/AutocompleteInput.md

 ```
 {% endraw %}

-**Tip:** As showcased in this example, react-admin provides a convenience hook for accessing the filter the user has already input in the `<AutocompleteInput>`: `useCreateSuggestionContext`.
+**Tip:** As showcased in this example, react-admin provides a convenient hook for accessing the filter the user has already input in the `<AutocompleteInput>`: `useCreateSuggestionContext`.

 The `Create %{item}` option will only be displayed once the user has already set a filter (by typing in some input).
-If you expect your users to create new items often, you can make this more user friendly by adding a placeholder text like this:
+If you expect your users to create new items often, you can make this more user-friendly by adding a placeholder text like this:

 {% raw %}
 ```diff